 Groups in England and Wales can further benefit from the free DBS Update Service.
-Encourage applicants to register within 19 days of their certificate date, and neither you nor they will have to do the DBS application process again.
-So it's well worth doing.
+However, applicants must register within 30 days of their certificate date.
+Registering means that neither you nor they will have to do the DBS application process again, so it's well worth doing!

-Hint: Applicants can actually register as soon as they have an application reference, otherwise they have just 19 days from the certificate date.
+Hint: Applicants can actually register as soon as they have submitted their application using the application reference number, otherwise they have just 30 days from the certificate date.

-In house support
+In-house support